adjust/android_adobe_extension/README.md

 AdjustAdobeExtension.registerExtension(config);
 ```

 The listener function is called after the SDK receives the final attribution data.
 Within the listener function, you'll have access to the `attribution` parameter.
-Here is a quick summary of its properties:

-- `trackerToken` the tracker token string of the current attribution.
-- `trackerName` the tracker name string of the current attribution.
-- `network` the network grouping level string of the current attribution.
-- `campaign` the campaign grouping level string of the current attribution.
-- `adgroup` the ad group grouping level string of the current attribution.
-- `creative` the creative grouping level string of the current attribution.
-- `clickLabel` the click label string of the current attribution.
-- `adid` the Adjust device identifier string.

 [dashboard]:  http://adjust.com